juh2/pandoc-project-boilerplate/README.md

 final.tex
 ---------

 This file contains the preamble to produce the final production pdf to be printed eg. by a print-on-demand service.
+Adjust it to your needs.